yaroslavagrebeneva/yaroslavagrebeneva/README.md

 </div>

 - 😘 Hi, I’m Yaroslava.
 - 👩‍💻 I'm a beginner programmer.
 Now I study at Crimean Enjeenering Pedagojical University.
-Also my friends and I created "OptimistTeam"😍 .
 - 😎 I think that I can inspire people and make them happy with my work and smile.
 - 📫 How to reach me: https://vk.com/anarhisstttt 🌊
                        https://t.me/anarhisssttt   🧜‍♀️